openziti/ziti-doc/docusaurus/docs/learn/quickstarts/services/ztha.md

 #7.
 Create a service-policy to authorize the "HTTP Server" to "bind" the service representing the HTTP server.
 ziti edge create service-policy http.policy.bind Bind --service-roles '@http.svc' --identity-roles "@${http_server_id}"

 #8.
-Start the server-side tunneller (unless using the docker-compose quickstart) with the HTTP server identity.
+Start the server-side tunneler (unless using the docker-compose quickstart) with the HTTP server identity.
 #   [optional] if you don't use an edge-router as your tunneler, you will need to download and run the tunneler for your OS
 #   if you are using a ziti-router, skip to step 9 below
 #